MediBrick/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+# MediBrick

+MediBrick develops open-source biomedical sensor hardware and software, with a focus on modular sensor boards, firmware, and data acquisition tools.

+## Repositories
+- 📟 **BiomedicalSensorBoard** – Reference hardware designs
+- 🔌 **Firmware** – MCU firmware and drivers
+- 🧪 **Tools** – Testing and calibration utilities

+## Contributing
+We welcome contributions!
+See CONTRIBUTING.md in each repository.